 - 1/4 teaspoon crushed red pepper flakes

-- 2 pounds boneless, skinless chicken breast, cut into 1 1/2-inch pieces
+- 2 pounds boneless skinless chicken breast cut into 1 1/2-inch pieces

-- 2 cups frozen peas, thawed
+- 2 cups frozen peas thawed

-- 2 tablespoons lime juice (about 1 lime)
+- 2 tablespoons freshly squeezed lime juice (about 1 lime)

-- Chopped fresh cilantro, for serving
+- Prepared brown rice for serving

-- Prepared brown rice, for serving
+- Chopped fresh cilantro for serving

 - Thirty minutes before you are ready to serve, add the peas.
 Immediately before serving, stir in lime juice.
-Serve garnished with cilantro, atop brown rice.